myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 Pros and Cons

 We discuss here the pros & cons of each of the treadmills only as compared to each other.
-Though all three treadmills have the same maximum speed, incline, and belt width, there still are various differences
+Though all three treadmills have the same maximum speed, incline, and belt width, there still are differences

 Sole F85